Skip to main content

 You can open up this list by clicking Cerebro/Todo List in the menu.

-In the pop-up window, on the left side, you will see the list of tasks assigned to the user and choose the sorting mode from the dropdown menu at the top of the window.
+In the pop-up window, on the left side, you will see the list of tasks assigned to the user.
+Above the list there is a filtering and sorting button.
+In the drop-down list you can select a sorting mode (by order, task name, status, activity type, deadline, and project) and filter the results by status or activity type.

 On the right side, the content of the selected task is displayed.
 The heading displays general attributes of the task: the name, path inside the project, status, and deadline.